alexrolopez/dotfiles/README.md

 Development environment for any apt-based linux distro (Ubuntu, Debian, etc).
 Using ansible for the whole installation, plus a small bootstrap script (install.sh).

+This setup is tailored for my specific needs, **USE AT YOUR OWN RISK**.
+I recommend understanding everything first, and then bulding a setup for your specific needs, over just forking this repo.

 ## Included roles
-- Git: Installs git if needed, along a minimal global gitconfig and gitignore.
+- Git: Installs git if needed, along a minimal global gitconfig and gitignore. **WARNING**: this will override existing global gitconfig.
-- Apt: Installs base packages.
+- Base : Installs base packages (apt packages only at the moment).

 ## Installation